Pyramid MoA: A Probabilistic Framework for Cost-Optimized Anytime Inference: Experimental Results

-On the MBPP test set, the router achieved a \textbf{Recall of 82.6\%}, successfully intercepting 19 out of 23 buggy code snippets (Figure~\ref{fig:code_mechanism}a).

-Our feature importance analysis (Figure~\ref{fig:code_mechanism}b) validates the "Consensus" hypothesis. \textit{Self-Reported Confidence} was the least predictive feature, while \textit{Output Length Variance} and \textit{Semantic Agreement} were the dominant predictors.
-This confirms prior findings that for high-entropy tasks, models are often "confident but wrong" \cite{guo2017calibration}, necessitating external peer-review signals.
+On the MBPP holdout set ($N=156$, threshold $t=0.4$), the router achieved a \textbf{Recall of 81.6\%}, intercepting 62 out of 76 erroneous code snippets (Figure~\ref{fig:mbpp_mechanism}a).
+Feature importance analysis (Figure~\ref{fig:mbpp_mechanism}b) validates the ``Consensus'' hypothesis: \textit{Self-Reported Confidence} was the least predictive feature, while \textit{Output Length Variance} and \textit{Semantic Agreement} were dominant predictors.
+This confirms that for open-ended generation tasks, models are often ``confident but wrong'' \cite{guo2017calibration}, necessitating external peer-review signals.